ShaolinZhang/HACKxFDU-CrisisProbingUAV/README.md

 SkyProbe is an Unmanned Aerial Vehicle based on DJI Phantom 4, incorporating Clarifai Computer Vision API which can detect natural crisis such as forest fires and debris flows in rural areas.

+**This project is the final 9 projects out of 60 competing teams at HACKxFDU and was awarded DJI Innovation and Entrepreneurship Award.**

 Hardwares Specifications
 ------------